jasonlamkk/docker-jenkins-pipeline/README.md

 Here we will cover basic pipeline involve starting a server, run different tests in parallel.   *Yes, in parallel! *  For complex multitiered system, you can checkout multiple projects in parallel and each run their own unit test.
 Then when everyone is ready and without critical error, run a visual testing.

+For the structure to create parallel pipeline tasks, we had seen a few some variations on the Net.
+After some tests, this is a working version you can remember in 2 lines.

+* stages -> stage('') -> steps , for normal steps
+* stages -> stage('') -> parallel -> stage('') -> steps , for parallel steps

+Now, let create it together:
 1. First let create a **pipeline** project. *(note: never use space in item name, this may require extra care when writing bash scripts.)*
 2. Go to configure, scroll down to Pipeline
 3. copy the following Pipeline script into the text area.
-It does 2 things
+It helps 2 things
     1. clone your repo into a folder called *backend*.
     2. clean up the workspace after run, no matter success or not.
 ```